ThibautGery/docker-logging-example/article.md

 ### Fluentd push its log to Elasticsearch

-Fluentd will need a [plugin](https://github.com/uken/fluent-plugin-elasticsearch) in order to send data to Elasticsearch.
+Fluentd will need the [fluent-plugin-elasticsearch](https://github.com/uken/fluent-plugin-elasticsearch) in order to send data to Elasticsearch.
 I have package the image [here](https://hub.docker.com/r/thibautgery/fluent.d-es)

 We need to update the configuration in `./conf/fluent.conf`: